 - Garlic- Freshly minced or pre-minced.

-- Parmesan cheese- Adds extra flavor.
+- Parmesan cheese- Adds extra flavor and helps hold the pizza together.

 - Toppings- I used cherry tomatoes, fresh basil, and mozzarella cheese, but add whatever you like!